bagindokemas/SAIKGC/README.md

 # Triples Producers
 Knowledge graph embedding:
 KB2E-TransE.
-More about this tool, please click [here](https://github.com/thunlp/KB2E) TransC.
-More about this tool, please click [here](https://github.com/davidlvxin/TransC)
+More about this tool, please click [here](https://github.com/thunlp/KB2E).
+TransC.
+More about this tool, please click [here](https://github.com/davidlvxin/TransC).

-Rule learning system: RUMIS.
-More about this tool, please click [here](https://github.com/htran010589/nonmonotonic-rule-mining)
+Rule learning system:
+RUMIS.
+More about this tool, please click [here](https://github.com/htran010589/nonmonotonic-rule-mining).
+RuLES.
+More about this tool, please click [here](https://github.com/hovinhthinh/RuLES).

 materialization service of the Hermit reasoner.
 More More about this tool, please click [here](http://www.hermit-reasoner.com/)